What is enterprise resource planning (ERP)?

 • Odoo takes a different approach that's honest about modularity.
 Instead of forcing you to buy a massive suite upfront, you start with what you need and add modules as your business grows.
 The open-source foundation means you can customize it, making it one of the most flexible ERP system examples out there.
 It's popular with small to mid-sized businesses with unique processes that don't want to change their entire way of working.

 • SAP S/4HANA is a mix of decades of enterprise software experience and modern technology.
 Built on an in-memory database, this beast processes information in real-time and comes packed with machine learning capabilities.
-You get deployment flexibility — cloud, on-premise, or hybrid — plus ERP integration solutions that connect to anything your business throws at it.
+You get deployment flexibility (cloud, on-premise, or hybrid), plus ERP integration solutions that connect to anything your business throws at it.
 Large enterprises with global operations find this to be their choice, though it requires some massive IT effort to implement properly.

 SAP S/4HANA

 • Microsoft made something interesting with Dynamics 365 by putting ERP and CRM into one platform.
 If your team is already using Office 365 and Teams, this integration is just right.
 The mobile ERP software capabilities are solid, and the AI-powered insights help with decision-making.
-Growing businesses appreciate the modular approach — you can start with finance and add supply chain or customer service modules as needed.
+Growing businesses appreciate the modular approach, as you can start with finance and add supply chain or customer service modules as needed.

 • Acumatica stands out with its refreshingly different pricing model that charges based on computing resources rather than user count.
 This cloud-native platform covers all the essentials like finance, inventory, manufacturing, and project management, while maintaining a user-friendly interface.
 The architecture makes integrations simple, and they also offer specific versions for manufacturing, construction, and distribution.